nielsmouthaan/ejectify-macos/README.md

 * [X] Prevents annoying "Disk not ejected properly" notifications when your Mac wakes up.
 * [X] Prevents connected external disks and their volumes to get corrupted.
-* [X] Configure what volumes should be unmounted automatically (all by default).
+* [X] Configure what volumes should be (un)mounted automatically.
 * [X] Configure when volumes should be unmounted:
   * When the screensaver starts.
   * When the screen is locked.
   * When the screens started sleeping.
-  * When the system starts sleeping (default).
+  * When the system starts sleeping.

 ## Download

-A binary will soon be available for download.
-Until then, feel free to clone this repository and build your own binary.
+[Download Ejectify](https://gum.co/ejectify) by supporting me via Gumroad, something I would really appreciate!
+This helps me covering development costs.
+Otherwise feel free to clone this repository and build a runnable binary yourself.

 ## Communication